 Nothing compares to an atmospheric train journey.
 Who doesn’t love gazing wistfully out of the window of a speeding locomotive, feeling the trundling wheels beneath you as you chug through beautiful, evocative landscapes?

 Hyperbole aside, travelling by train is a great way to get to know a country and turn journey time into an experience in itself.
-When it comes to train travel across Asia, there are myriad fantastic routes to choose from.
+When it comes to train journeys in Asia, there are myriad fantastic routes to choose from.
 Certain trains can provide a more comfortable, ‘upscale’ experience in first-class carriages while others are much more basic but often capture the true spirit of a destination.
 We’ve compiled our top ten scenic, culturally significant trips that are boundlessly captivating and guaranteed to enrich your holiday.

 Wind your way through densely covered tea plantations, remote villages and spectacular waterfalls on this journey from Kandy up into the highest corners of the hills.
 The train from stops at most key mountain locations including Hatton, Nanu Oya (for Nuwara Eliya), Bandarawlea, Ella, Haputale and Badulla and is a great way to traverse the least hospitable mountain paths.
 There is a limited number of seats in the 1st class seat observation cabin, or alternatively, travelling in 2nd or 3rd class allows you to encounter the vibrant, bustling daily life of Sri Lankan locals.